noweder/Docker-Projects/dev1/README.md

 You can then verify connectivity from the host to the web server running in the container using the following command: `curl localhost:<HOST-PORT>`

+To check if the container is healthy or not, you can use to the following to command to watch the health state: `watch docker ps`